AndCake/chawan/README.md

 United ES6 test tools

-Mocha is great but having asserts, assert plugins and spies spread out as separate projects is a bit frustrating, especially when you have to jump around all of the different documentations or setup test environment.
+Mocha is great but having asserts, assert plugins and spies spread out as separate projects is a bit frustrating, especially when you have to jump around all of the different documentations to setup test environments.

-Additionally, most of these regular CommonJS modules which makes their usage in a pure ES module awkward.
+Additionally, most of these are regular CommonJS modules which makes their usage in a pure ES module awkward.

 Chawan goals
 ============